OptimistikSAS/OIBus/documentation/docs/guide/advanced/oibus-launcher.md

 1. **Check for a staged update** — inspect the `update/` folder for new binaries.

 2. **Apply the update** (if files are present):
-   - Back up the current binary from `binaries/` and the data folder to `backup/`.
+   - Back up the current binary from `binaries/` and the matching parts of the data folder to `backup/`.
    - Replace the binary in `binaries/` with the one from `update/`.

 3. **Start OIBus** — launch `oibus` from `binaries/` as a child process, forwarding all CLI arguments.